Lammy warns it would be ‘wrong’ for Putin to put conditions on Ukraine ceasefire

 After Mr Lammy’s G7 talks on Friday, Prime Minister Sir Keir Starmer will convene a summit of the “coalition of the willing” on Saturday.

-Sir Keir said on Thursday that a peace deal in Ukraine is needed to ensure the Russian president’s war does not maintain a “choke hold” on Europe and stressed the need to deter him from attempting to conquer his neighbour again.
+Sir Keir said on Thursday that a peace deal in Ukraine is needed to ensure the Russian president’s war does not maintain a “choke hold” on Europe, and he stressed the need to deter him from attempting to conquer his neighbour again.

 He said: “I profoundly believe that if we don’t secure a just peace and a lasting peace, then that insecurity, which we’ve already felt, will continue.